-There was once a merchant who was so rich that he could have paved the whole street, and perhaps even a little side-street besides, with silver.
-But he did not do that; he knew another way of spending his money.
-If he spent a shilling he got back a florin-such an excellent merchant he was till he died.
+There was once a merchant who was so rich that he could have paved the whole street, and perhaps even a little side street besides, with silver.
+But he did not do that; for he knew other ways to spend his money.
+If he spent a shilling he got back a pound, such an excellent businessman was he until he died.

 It was an enchanted trunk, for as soon as the lock was pressed it could fly.
 He pressed it, and away he flew in it up the chimney, high into the clouds, further and further away.
-But whenever the bottom gave a little creak he was in terror lest the trunk should go to pieces, for then he would have turned a dreadful somersault – just think of it!
+Whenever the bottom gave a little creak he was in terror lest the trunk should go to pieces, for then he would have turned a dreadful somersault – just think of it!

 He met a nurse with a little child.

-‘Thank you,’ said the merchant’s son, and he went into the wood, sat himself in his trunk, flew on to the roof, and crept through the window into the princess’s room.
+“Thank you,” said the merchant’s son, and he went into the wood, sat himself in his trunk, flew on to the roof, and crept through the window into the princess’ room.

 They sat close to each other, and he told her a story about her eyes.
 They were beautiful dark lakes in which her thoughts swam about like mermaids.
-And her forehead was a snowy mountain, grand and shining.
+Her forehead was a snowy mountain, grand and shining.
 These were lovely stories.